 After I went through the exercise, I had a clear answer about what I should do.
 Taking an average between the best / worst cases for both paths, it seemed like I would be happier to make a change than to stay and potentially make it later.

-I shared this process to a colleague who was making a difficult decision and they asked for a reference.
+I shared this process with a colleague who was making a difficult decision and they asked for a reference.
 I couldn’t find one, so now there’s a reference!
 I hope you find this helpful if you need to make a difficult decision.